Construction in the Port Lands

 Construction on Lake Shore Boulevard East

-Above: a map showing the location of the closure between Carlaw Avenue to Cherry Street and the available detour routes.
+Above: a map showing the location of the closure of the on-ramp and the available detour route along Carlaw Avenue.

 Questions?